-Just released on Amazon this morning!
 This is just the third major publication dedicated to chopmarks, after F. M. Rose's Chopmarks (1987) and Colin Gullberg's Chopmarked Coins - A History (2014).
 It covers the general history of silver's use in China, the emergence of global trade networks based on the silver trade, and discusses hundreds of different types used in Southeast Asia, including the historical context, rarity ratings, and prior auction appearances.

 By Weight, Not by Coyne - An Introduction to Chopmarked Coins

 As the world opened up in the Age of Discovery, new trade routes were drawn across oceans, establishing the first truly global commercial networks.
 Luxury goods from China, European governments, and new trading powerhouses came together to lay the foundations for modern-day corporations and international politics.
 At the heart of this commercial revolution was silver, the only means of exchange that found acceptance at every port - massive quantities of the metal, taken from the Spanish American colonies and ports across the world, became the lifeblood of commerce around the globe, particularly in China itself.